JoLeeSoftwire/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

 ## Running Tests
+Note these do not currently run on the VM, you will need to `poetry install` locally to run the tests

 ### Unit tests
 navigate to the the `src/tests` directory run `pytest` to run all the unit and integration tests